mozilla/policy-templates/README.md

 ### SearchEngines | Add

-Add new search engines (up to five).
+Add new search engines.
+Although there are only five engines available in the ADMX template, there is no limit.
+To add more in the ADMX template, you can duplicate the XML.

 This policy is only available on the ESR. `Name` and `URLTemplate` are required.

 `Name` is the name of the search engine.